Committee of Selection (House of Commons)

 The Committee of Selection is a select committee of the House of Commons in the Parliament of the United Kingdom.
 Unlike the Commons' other select committees, the Committee of Selection exists by virtue of the House's Standing Orders for Private Business, its rules for bills that affect only specific organizations or individuals.
 Despite that, the committee is best known for appointing members of committees established under resolutions of the House and the Standing Orders for Public Business.

+Members of the Committee of Selection are nominated by a motion tabled and moved by a member of the Government.
+In the same way, the Government also nominates members to the Liaison Committee, the Committee on Standards, the Committee of Privileges, and committees established by a temporary standing order, although on occasion the Committee of Selection has been tasked with performing such nominations.
+As the Committee of Selection is not covered by Standing Order No. 122B, its chair is chosen by the members of the committee itself unless the House orders otherwise.

+After the non-Chair members of other select committees have been chosen via elections within each party, a motion setting out membership of each committee is tabled and moved on behalf of the Committee of Selection by one of its members.

-With few exceptions, notably the Committee of Selection itself, the Standards and Privileges Committee, and the Liaison Committee, only members of the committee acting on its behalf may nominate new members to committees or propose the discharge of members.
+With few exceptions, notably the Committee of Selection itself, the standards committee, the privileges committee and the Liaison Committee, only members of the committee acting on its behalf may nominate new members to committees or propose the discharge of members.
 Appointments to select committees are made through motions put before the House of Commons, while appointments to general committees (such as public bill committees) are made by the committee's own authority.
 With respect to private business, all private bills are automatically referred to the committee, which in turn either refers unopposed bills to the Unopposed Bill Committee and refers opposed bills to committees whose members it also appoints.